sergio-fogel/fundamentals-bicep/README.md

 az deployment group create --template-file main.bicep --parameters environmentName=Production location=eastus2
 ````

-You don't need to specify the parameter value for environmentName because have default value specified (Development), but it also allows Production.
+You don't need to specify the parameter value for environmentName because have a default value specified (Development), but it also allows Production.

 Set the location parameter.